 Actions and Detail Panel

-Felicity Huntingford, Universities of Stirling & Glasgow has worked on the behaviour of fish for more than 45 years, having a special interest in their social interactions and how they avoid predators.
-She served as President of the Fisheries Society of the British Isles (dates) and of the World Council of Fisheries Societies and is the 2016 Buckland Professor of Fisheries. http://www.scotfishmuseum.org/the-buckland-foundation
+Felicity Huntingford, Universities of Stirling & Glasgow, has worked on the behaviour of fish for more than 45 years, having a special interest in their social interactions and strategies for avoiding predators.
+She served as President of the Fisheries Society of the British Isles and of the World Council of Fisheries Societies and was the 2016 Buckland Professor of Fisheries. http://www.scotfishmuseum.org/the-buckland-foundation

-20.00 Open discussion.
-How do fishers learn what they know and how can we use this knowledge?
+19:40 Open discussion.
+What do fishers know and can we use this knowledge?